AidanRosen/HexPass-Portfolio-Vector/src/README.md

 Here is the link to the graphing calculator section of the portfolio project that I worked on: https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/tree/master/src/Graphing_Calculator

-Some of our gorals this week included completeing the UI, figuring out how to create a new JFrame window post-frame creation, and create new graph options.
+Some of our goals this week included completeing the UI, figuring out how to create a new JFrame window post-frame creation, and create new graph options.

     I completed the UI for the main menu of the graphing calculator.